Acid-Base Regulation Systems

 • Dangerous deviations are associated with severe outcomes, and pH greater than 7.8 or less than 6.8 is often associated with death.

-• The carbonic acid-sodium bicarbonate pair is the major physiologic buffer mechanism.
+• The carbonic acid-sodium bicarbonate pair is the major physiologic buffer mechanism and accounts for most chemical buffering.

 Pathophysiology